Hear he, hear he; the Order of Melchizedek will now taketh place.

 It is clear Melchizedek commands honor and respect, even from holy figures like Abraham and Jesus.
 In fact, his description in Hebrews suggests he is an eternal being.

 The Jewish priesthood is passed patrilineally, which means only the son of a priest can become a priest.

 Melchizedek is the first priest in the Torah (the central text of Judaism).

 However, the first human priest was Adam, and the priesthood was then passed through his offspring.
 After the flood, Noah takes the mantle of the high priest, who passes it to Shem (Noah’s son).

-From Shem, the title “high priest” skips 9 generations and gets passed on to Abraham through Melchizedek.
+The high priest title then skipped 9 generations and was passed on to Abraham through Melchizedek.

 This poses a conundrum in Jewish law.

 In the Torah, Melchizedek does not exist in the patriarchal lineage, yet he is able to bestow the priesthood upon Abraham and his lineage.
 For this reason, some Jews believe that Shem is Melchizedek.

 In Jewish texts, like the Talmud, Melchizedek shares the same Hebrew name with Shem’s nickname (מלכי־צדק).
 However, there is no evidence to support this outside of Jewish texts.

 The priesthood continues to pass patrilineally to this day.
 Genetic testing has shown that 60% of all Jewish priests share a single common ancestor about 3,000 years ago, around the time of Abraham.